Searching ...

 Greenwood County Health Care

-Greenwood County Local Attractions
+Greenwood County Attractions

-The Ninety Six National Historic Site is the location of one of the first Revolutionary War battles.
-The star fort survived a 28-day siege in 1781, which is reenacted each April.
+The South Carolina Heritage Trail highlights multiple sites of interest in this historic region.
+In particular, the town of Ninety-Six has an important American Revolution site.
+The Ninety-Six National Historic Site is the location of one of the first Revolutionary War battles.
+The star fort survived a 28-day siege in 1781.
+The battle is reenacted each April.
 Every October, there is a Candlelight Tour of the park.
+Other historical attractions surround Ninety-Six, such as the Ninety-Six Presbyterian Church, a historic church founded in 1774.

 Another culturally significant historic site is the Benjamin Mays Historic Site.
 Dr. Benjamin E. Mays was an influential civil rights leader.
 His childhood home has been preserved and furnished with period furniture.
 It displays information about Dr. Mays’ life.
 The building is on the site of the Burns Spring African-American School.